cfsworkload/temperature-tracker/README.md

 ## More information

-This application can work with a real sensor and companion mobile app.
+This app can work with a real sensor and companion mobile app.
 For more information, visit https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample.